 The Fed is not expected to change interest rates when it gives its decision at 1900 GMT, but investors will want to hear whether chairman Jerome Powell retains his cautiously upbeat language.

-ING analysts said that with the market already pricing in another 25 basis point rate cut from the Fed in 2020, the U.S. currency looked like it would hold recent gains.
+ING analysts said that with the market already pricing in another 25 basis point rate cut from the Fed in 2020, the dollar looked like it would hold recent gains.

 "With dovish pricing already in place, the bar for a dollar decline vs low yielding currencies such as JPY or EUR remains high," they wrote in a research note.

-The yen, which jumped earlier this week as investors bought into a currency considered a safe store of value in times of stress, traded at 109.10 yen per dollar, up marginally on the day.
+The yen, which jumped earlier this week as investors bought into a currency considered a safe store of value in times of stress, traded up 0.1% at 109.06 yen per dollar.

 "The dollar is the outperformer and illustrates in an impressive manner who is the ultimate safe haven in the FX universe - regardless of whether that is justified or not," Commerzbank analyst Antje Praefcke said.